-In 2016, CARL formed the Digital Preservation Working Group, which brings together experts from various sectors involved in digital preservation (academic libraries and related regional associations, archives, Canadiana.org, Bibliothèque et archives nationales du Québec).
+In 2016, CARL formed the Digital Preservation Working Group (DPWG), which brings together experts from various sectors involved in digital preservation (academic libraries and related regional associations, archives, Canadiana.org, Bibliothèque et archives nationales du Québec).
 This group works towards the long-term stewardship of Canada’s digital scholarly record and multi-format documentary heritage, initially by studying the current capacity for digital preservation in Canada, and later by developing strategy and training opportunities.
+An off-shoot of the DPWG, the Canadian Web Archiving Coalition (CWAC), brings together people working throughout Canada towards preserving web-based content.

 Libraries, archives and other memory institutions ensure that government information—vital for historical research and informed policy-making—remains accessible for current and future generations of researchers.
 Yet the vast scale of the information that governments produce and collect today, together with the inherent fragility of digital media and the complexities and costs of digital stewardship, threaten the survival of key information resources.